rickithadi/jekyll-netlify-boilerplate/_posts/2023-06-25-setting-up-payments-with-durianpay.md

 Durianpay has an overall decent developer experience.
 What it lacks in documentation clarity has been more than made up for with prompt response to techincal queries.
 They even went as far as to add my team to a whatsapp group with some of their engineers which was and continues to be invaluable

-The business impact has been fantastic, the ability to enter the indonesian market and gain access to the many country specific payment options is invaluable.
+The business impact has been fantastic, the ability to enter the indonesian market and gain access to the many country specific payment options proves to be extremely useful.

 Seeing how bigger players like stripe, square and xendit all have rather high barriers to entry and or a lack of support for the market, I would recommend Durianpay to any startup looking to break into the space.